 It's not just sales of crypto that are subject to the Same Day and Bed and Breakfasting Rule.
 Any disposal of crypto is subject to the Same Day and Bed and Breakfasting Rules - this includes crypto to crypto trades, spending crypto, and gifting crypto (excluding to your spouse or civil partner which is tax free).

 Of course, for crypto investors trading large volumes - these rules pose challenges.
 You could have hundreds - if not thousands - of transactions.
 This is why Koinly has developed a sophisticated crypto tax software tool that can reliably calculate the cost basis for each of your crypto transactions and generate your final capital gains.

 Koinly supports the share pooling cost basis method for UK investors.
 You can find this in settings.

 This means Koinly can do all the calculations for you.
-All you need to do is head into your tax reports page and download the tax reports you need.
-Koinly can generate UK specific tax forms like the HMRC Capital Gains Summary.
+All you need to do is head to the tax reports page and download the tax reports you need.
+Koinly can generate UK-specific tax forms like the HMRC Capital Gains Summary.

 Hopefully, you now have a better idea of how capital gains are calculated in the UK according to HMRC's share pooling rules.
 If you want to learn more, you can check out Koinly's UK crypto tax guide which goes over the tax rules for different types of crypto transactions as well as ways of reducing your taxes.